-The Group's Swedish property stocks have a broad geographical spread, from Luleå in the north to Trelleborg in the south.
-As at 30 June 2020, the Group was present in 27 locations, and had a strategy to grow through acquisitions and by developing residential properties in areas with population growth, good infrastructure and preferably close proximity to universities or colleges.
+The Main Holding's Swedish property stocks have a broad geographical spread, from Luleå in the north to Trelleborg in the south.
+The Main Holding has a strategy to grow through acquisitions and by developing residential properties in areas with population growth, good infrastructure and preferably close proximity to universities or colleges.